ayaan129/3380hw4/README.md

 -- Relationship from payment to bank account: Many-to-One -- Each payment is made from one bank account, but multiple payments can be made from the same bank account this is reinforced by the bank_account_id foreign key in the payment table.
 ~~~

+### Transaction

+This transaction query handles the process of paying a customer's unpaid bill.
+Firstly by declaring an unpaid bill and locking its respective bank account for update.
+Then check the balance to see if the funds are sufficient enough to pay the bill.
+If yes, deduct the funds from the account